 Get raster values at geographic coordinates

-This example reads a netCDF file and fetches values at given coordinates.
+This example fetches values at given geospatial coordinates in a raster.
 The coordinates can be expressed in different Coordinate Reference System (CRS).
-Conversions from geographic coordinates to pixel coordinates, followed by conversions from raster data to units of measurement, are done automatically.
-Raster rata and spatiotemporal coordinates can have more than two dimensions.
+Conversions from geographic or projected coordinates to pixel coordinates, optionally followed by conversions from raster data to units of measurement, are done automatically.
+Raster data and spatiotemporal coordinates can have more than two dimensions.

 Direct dependencies